-Although our campus is a generally safe place to live and attend school, there are some steps you can take to ensure your safety and the safety of the other people sharing your residence hall community.
-They include:
+Although ECU's campus is generally a safe place to live and attend school, there are some steps you can take to ensure your safety and the safety of the residence hall community:

 - 1. Keep your room and suite door locked at all times, especially when you are sleeping or just going down the hall for a couple of minutes. - 2.
+Secure your property (such as computers) before leaving a shared community space. - 3.
 Never prop open an outside entry or suite door.
-Propping doors allows people who aren't supposed to be in the halls access to your room and everyone else's in the hall. - 3.
+Propping doors allows people who aren't supposed to be in the halls access to your room and everyone else's in the hall. - 4.
 Escort your guests into the building.
 Sometimes people you don't know will ask you to let them in, so they can "visit a friend."
-For everyone's safety, only allow your escorted guests into the hall. - 4.
+For everyone's safety, only allow your escorted guests into the hall. - 5.
 Carry your ID and keys/key fob separately.
 Key chains with ID holders are a convenient way to carry your things, but if you lose your keys, you lose your ID.
 The person who finds them will be able to find out where you live very easily.
-Always keep your ECU 1 Card with you while on campus. - 5.
+Always keep your ECU 1 Card with you while on campus. - 6.
 Report missing keys/key fobs immediately to the Neighborhood Service Office.
-They will quickly contact the Campus Living locksmiths who will change your locks quickly to help ensure that you and your property will remain safe. - 6.
-Avoid phone scams.
-Some people will try to offer you great deals over the phone, but they are only trying to get information from you.
-Don't give out any credit card numbers, your address, or any other personal information to anyone calling you on the phone.
-Remember, if it sounds too good to be true, it probably is. - 7.
-Keep your computer and email passwords and confidential. - 8.
+They will contact the Campus Living locksmiths who will change your locks quickly to help ensure that you and your property will remain safe. - 7.
+Avoid phone and internet scams.
+Scammers will offer great deals over the phone or via email, but they are only trying to steal money.
+Don't give out any credit card numbers, your address, or any other personally identifying information to anyone you do not know or trust.
+Remember, if it sounds too good to be true, it probably is. - 8.
+Keep your computer and email passwords and confidential.
+Your ECU accounts are tied to you. - 9.
 Evacuate your hall when the fire alarm sounds.
-Even though fire drills are common, don't assume that the fire alarm is false. - 9.
-Do not tamper with the fire equipment.
-Tampering with smoke detectors, fire extinguishers, heat sensors, or fire alarm pull stations puts everyone in your hall in great danger. - 10.
+Even though fire drills are common, don't assume that the fire alarm is false.

+- 10. Do not tamper with the fire equipment.
+Tampering with particle detectors, fire extinguishers, heat sensors, or fire alarm pull stations puts everyone in your hall in great danger. - 11.
 Take advantage of Operation ID through the ECU Police Department.
 Mark your valuables in a way that you can identify them in case they are stolen.
-Ask your residence hall staff about Operation ID. - 11.
-Keep windows closed and locked when the room is vacant. - 12.
+Ask your residence hall staff about Operation ID. - 12.
+Keep windows closed and locked when the room is vacant. - 13.
 Report any suspicious persons or unescorted guests to the ECU Police Department at 911 or 328-6787 or to the hall staff immediately.